securesystemslab/LLVM-MCA-Daemon/README.md

 ninja llvm-mca llvm-mc LLVMDebugInfoDWARF ninja install
 ```
-Note that LLVM-MCAD uses a modular design, so components related to QEMU are no longer built by default.
+Note that LLVM-MCAD uses a modular design, so components related to QEMU/BinaryNinja/Vivisect are not built by default.
 Please checkout their prerequisites inside their folders under the `plugins` directory.

 ## Build
 You only need one additional CMake argument: `LLVM_DIR`.
 This should point to LLVM's CMake subdirectory inside of the install prefix you gave above as `CMAKE_INSTALL_PREFIX`.
 Here is an example: